What is an oral surgeon?

-The most common type of oral surgery is tooth extraction, but there are a variety of different surgeries oral surgeons perform.
+The most common type of oral surgery is tooth extraction, but there are a variety of different surgeries performed.
 Some common surgeries include:

-- Tooth Extraction – oral surgeons perform millions of tooth extractions every year due to wear-and-tear or decay that may cause a tooth to break or get infected.
+- Tooth Extraction – they perform millions of tooth extractions every year due to wear and tear or decay that may cause a tooth to break or get infected.

 - Wisdom Teeth Removal – wisdom teeth are additional molars that typically emerge around the ages of 17 to 20.
 Many times, they come in fine and present no issues.
 However, they can often crowd against nearby teeth or fail to fully emerge.
 In these cases, an oral surgeon can remove them.

-- Dental Implants – oral surgeons put dental implants in patients who generally have lost many teeth, have poor bone structure, or have lost a tooth in a very visible location.
+- Dental Implants – these surgeons put dental implants in patients who generally have lost many teeth, have poor bone structure, or have lost a tooth in a very visible location.

 - Throat Exam – patients with sleep apnea or other disorders can experience dangerously low oxygen levels when they sleep.
-Oral surgeons can help current this by altering the structure of their jaw, palate, or upper airway.
+These professionals can help current this by altering the structure of their jaw, palate, or upper airway.

-- Apicoectomy – oral surgeons perform apicoectomies when a root canal procedure can’t reach the tip of the tooth’s root.
+- Apicoectomy – they perform apicoectomies when a root canal procedure can’t reach the tip of the tooth’s root.
 An apicoectomy involves removing the tip of the root and filling the space with inert material.

-- Facial Reconstruction – oral surgeons perform facial reconstructions for any number of reasons, including a break of facial bones or jaw, or knocked out teeth, typically from an accident.
-Oral surgeons restore function and appearance to the face, jaw, and oral cavity.
+- Facial Reconstruction – these surgeons perform facial reconstructions for any number of reasons, including a break of facial bones or jaw, or knocked out teeth, typically from an accident.
+They restore function and appearance to the face, jaw, and oral cavity.
 Facial reconstruction can require multiple surgeries over many months or even years at times.

 - Corrective Jaw Surgery – this surgery, also known as orthognathic surgery, is performed to fix a range of dental and skeletal irregularities, such as a misaligned jaw.

-- Cleft Palate or Lip – plastic surgeons typically perform cleft palate surgery on children, but oral surgeons with specialized training also perform these surgeries.
+- Cleft Palate or Lip – plastic surgeons typically perform cleft palate surgery on children, but these professionals with specialized training also perform these surgeries.
 Children with cleft palates have an opening in the roof of their mouth, whereas those with cleft lip have a turned-up front lip.
 Some children have both.

-- Bone Grafting – oral surgeons perform this surgical procedure when a patient does not have sufficient jaw bone tissue due to failure to replace a missing tooth or a dental condition that deteriorates jawbone tissue.
+- Bone Grafting – they perform this surgical procedure when a patient does not have sufficient jaw bone tissue due to failure to replace a missing tooth or a dental condition that deteriorates jawbone tissue.